Yagavi1994/Your-Horoscope/README.md

 ### Validator Testing:
 - run.py and zodiacs.py files pass through the [CI Python Linter](https://pep8ci.herokuapp.com/) with no issues found.
-  - Added # noqa: 501 comment at the end of some code lines in run.py which has more than 80 characters and cannot be reduced too to pass throught validator without showing error.
+  - Added # noqa: 501 comment at the end of some code lines in run.py which has more than 80 characters and cannot be reduced below it to pass through validator.

    - Result for run.py
    ![index.html](assets/readme_images/run_validator_result.png)